How To Sell Auto Parts Online – The Ultimate Guide to Automotive eCommerce

 Quick Orders for Bulk Buyers

 You need to provide a way for B2B bulk buyers to place their orders quickly.
-A CSV upload feature that allows buyers to place an order of hundreds and even thousands of auto parts with one click would really optimize the experience for B2B buyers.
+A CSV upload feature allows buyers to place a bulk order of auto parts with one click.
+This can really optimize the experience for B2B buyers.

 A well-configured chatbot is a must-have feature for all eCommerce sites.
 It should be right there on every page of your store so your customer can easily get the information they need without wasting a second.

 Everyone loves discounts.
 Whether you’re selling B2B or B2C, a loyalty program that is in sync with your referral program will help to drive sales on your eCommerce site.

 Read this article on how to implement a referral system on your eCommerce store.

 Because of several reasons, many automotive parts suppliers who sell to other businesses hide their pricing.
 If you’re one of those and want to show custom pricing, pre-negotiated prices, or offer prices only on request, you’ll need a feature called Price Gating.

 With this feature, your prices will only be visible to the user once he’s logged in.

 Other features can be installed too, like a signup form for example, with an approval process that takes a new user to the signup form when they want to access pricing.

 Check out the B2B eCommerce for WooCommerce plugin to add this functionality to your online store.